Sunbeach: History

 At the last AGM held 17 July 2008, the Managing Director Ian Worrell and an executive director, Banan al Khatib, announced that a plan was being finalized and would be announced at the next AGM to be held in 3 to 6 months from 8 July.

 In February 2009 a new board was elected to Sunbeach and Mr. Banan al Khatib took over as the managing director, replacing Mr. Ian Worrell who stayed on as the Chief Commercial Officer.
 In April 2009 a contract was signed with Huawei for the build of a GSM network in Barbados.

-Between April 2009 and April 2010 the international financial crisis and ongoing dissension in VTel prevented Sunbeach from moving forward with its plans.
+Between April 2009 and April 2010, the Great Recession and ongoing dissension in VTel prevented Sunbeach from moving forward with its plans.
 Consultants hired by VTel were brought in to advise the VTel Board on whether to roll out the network or mothball the company, and their overwhelming advice was to roll the network.
 This advice was not taken, and in April 2010 VTel decided not to fund the rollout of the cellular network.